Biden, Democrats aim for deal on spending package in coming days - Up News Info

 Article content

+All of the people who spoke to Reuters warned that negotiations were fragile, still under way and that a deal could still collapse.

+Biden met on Tuesday with House progressives, who have been unwilling to pass the infrastructure bill unless it is coupled with the larger budget bill that would fund Biden’s campaign pledges on climate, inequality and social programs.

-“We all feel still even more optimistic about getting to an agreement,” to get a large measure of what they wanted months ago, said Jayapal.
+“We all feel still even more optimistic about getting to an agreement,” to get a large measure of what they wanted months ago, Jayapal said.

 She said there still weren’t “final” details on major portions of the initiative, including on climate change.
 Another progressive, Representative Ro Khanna, said Biden’s plan for universal preschool remained a priority.